lismarreiros/Helixque/README.md

 ## Overview

 Helixque provides preference-based pairing and a lightweight signaling server to facilitate direct WebRTC peer connections.
 The architecture separates responsibilities between a TypeScript backend (signaling, presence, matching) and a Next.js frontend (device setup, UI, and peer connection management).

+We’re continuously enhancing Helixque, evolving it into a dynamic platform.
+New features and improvements are on the way, and the best way to stay updated is by joining our [Discord](https://discord.gg/dQUh6SY9Uk) community, where you can engage in discussions and be part of the active development journey.

+---

+## Features

+**Enhanced UI & Layout** – enjoy a cleaner, smoother interface with improved stability when switching between users.

+**Seamless Media Switching** – toggle between video and audio effortlessly, with smooth transitions for uninterrupted conversations.

+**Instant Messaging** – send and receive messages in real time for seamless communication alongside video calls.

+**One-on-One Video Calling** – connect directly with other users for private, high-quality video conversations.

+**Random Connect with Professionals** – meet and network with professionals from various fields instantly, expanding your connections effortlessly.

+---

 ## Frontend